RelationalData/ProjectOne/README.md

 # Implementation scripts

+DO NOT USE!
+This template is still under development and requires accompanying documentation.

 T-SQL for creating initial Data Warehouse structures on a Microsoft SQL Server instance.
 The following files optionally create the database, files and filegroups.
 Once file and filegroups are in place, the scripts drop and create all database objects.